 pip install optirx

-Assuming that Tracking Tools or Motion runs on the same machine and broadcasting is enabled with the default parameters, this code receives and prints all data frames:
+Assuming that Tracking Tools or Motion runs on the same machine and broadcasting is enabled on the local network interface (not the loopback), this code receives and prints all data frames:

 - use VRPN streaming protocol.